12 Incredible Benefits of Lemon Water You Never Knew

 Lemon water may help you lose weight

 Lemon water may be a dieter’s best friend.
 “The polyphenols in lemon may aid in reducing appetite,” says Erin Palinski-Wade, RD, a certified diabetes educator and author of Belly Fat Diet for Dummies.
 Rodent studies have suggested that the polyphenols in lemon may help to prevent weight gain.
 Plus, she adds, “when you drink a glass of water, especially before a meal, this helps to fill your stomach, offsetting the amount of food needed to feel satisfied.”
 Lemon-flavored water is also a healthy option to replace your morning glass of orange juice—think of all the calories saved!
 To make lemon water, use whole lemons (not lemon juice in a bottle).
 “Try squeezing the juice from one lemon into 8 to 12 ounces of water,” Palinski-Wade says.
 You can also grate in a bit of the zest (just wash the lemon first).
+Find out about the added health benefits if you heat the water up.

 It helps keep you from getting sick